-“The Duck Brothers” episode of Courage The Cowardly Dog features opponents who are revealed to be not really bad, which makes for a comical battle scene.
-The battle scene is noteworthy for including a wide variety of small battles.
+“The Duck Brothers” episode of Courage The Cowardly Dog features opponents who are revealed to be not really bad, which makes for a comical big struggle scene.
+The big struggle scene is noteworthy for including a wide variety of small big struggles.

 STORY STRUCTURE OF “THE DUCK BROTHERS”